andystewart999/TransportNSW/README.md

 https://opendata.transport.nsw.gov.au/user-guide .

 ### Get the stop and line
-The libary will expect at least stop id to request the next leave events.
-The easieste way to get the ID is using Google Maps and clicking on one of the bus, train or ferry stops.
-The information pane one the left will show the relevant stop ID.
+The libary will expect at least the stop_id to request the next leave events.
+The easiest way to get the ID is using Google Maps and clicking on one of the bus, train or ferry stops.
+The information pane on the left will show the relevant stop ID.

 Another source for the stop ID and line is  https://transportnsw.info/stops#/.
 It provides the option to search for a stop and the corresponding lines leaving from there.

+By default the return is the first journey that fits your criteria.
+You can optionally specific a minimum 'due time' (in minutes) to see journeys further in the future, for example to give you time to get to the station.

+If possible, general occupancy level and the latitude and longitude of the selected journey's vehicle (train, bus, etc) will be returned.

 ### Sample Code
 The following example will request the next leave event for the bus route/line *199* from stop ID *209516*.